 Parabol brings your Planning Poker cards into a virtual meeting space.
 Each participant sees the issue being estimated and has a tidy card deck to select from.
 Everyone looks at the same user story in real-time, and has the same cards to choose from, no matter if you're the product owner, developer or scrum master.

 No more scrambling to get everyone looking at the right thing, struggling to count in-person and remote votes or worrying about keeping it fair – everyone is on an equal footing from the start.

-With Parabol's Slack integration, team members are even alerted when the meeting starts.
+With Parabol's Slack integration, scrum team members are even alerted when the meeting starts.

-Sprint Poker offers a new kind of agile planning meeting for remote teams.
+Sprint Poker offers a new kind of agile planning and backlog refinement meeting for remote teams.

 Sprint Poker users can see who has voted, but you can't see what poker card they have chosen.
 Hidden estimation prevents agile team members from anchoring each other.
 When everyone's made their effort estimation, the cards are revealed.

 Sprint Poker helps your team arrive at better and more informed estimates.

 You won't have to worry about counting fingers or recording votes in a hurry.
 Once the whole team has chosen their poker card, everyone can see the overall distribution of votes, the most common estimate, and how each person voted.

 Use the built-in discussion threads to add comments, make note of important details or ask a question without interrupting the conversation.